activescott/agentmarkdown/README.md

 }
 ```

 The `LayoutGenerator` is a single function that performs a [CSS2 box generation layout algorithm](https://www.w3.org/TR/CSS22/visuren.html#box-gen) on the an HTML element.
-Essentially it creates a zero or more boxes for the given element that AgentMarkdown will later render to text.
-The function definition is the following:
+Essentially it creates zero or more boxes for the given element that AgentMarkdown will render to text.
+A box can contain text content and/or other boxes, and eacn box has a type of `inline` or `block`.
+Inline blocks are laid out horizontally.
+Block boxes are laid out vertically (i.e. they have new line characters before and after their contents).
+The `LayoutGenerator` function definition is as follows:

 ```TypeScript
 export interface LayoutGenerator {